aelveborn/gitignore-umbraco/README.md

 This is an initial version for a .gitignore and feedback and changes are always welcome, so please contribute to this project.

-## Disclamer ##
+## Visual Studio ##

-The code used to ignore Visual Studio files is from [Visual Studio Tools for Git](http://visualstudiogallery.msdn.microsoft.com/abafc7d6-dcaa-40f4-8a5e-d6724bdb980c "Visual Studio Tools for Git")
+Githubs own .gitignore for Visual Studio is included.